MetOffice/monio/README.md

 MONIO has been written to address the known use cases defined within the MO-JEDI context.
 These are captured in the public functons defined in the `Monio` singleton class.
 Once `Monio.h` is included in a source file it can be used directly.

-In the following scenarios, one common parameter is a `FieldSet` that uses an `atlas::CubedSphereGrid` and an `atlas::Mesh` configured to a `"cubedsphere_dual"`.
-Passing a `FieldSet` of a different configuration may cause issues that prevent MONIO from functioning correctly.
+In the following scenarios, one common parameter is a `atlas::FieldSet` that uses an `atlas::CubedSphereGrid` and an `atlas::Mesh` configured to a `"cubedsphere_dual"`.
+Passing a `atlas::FieldSet` of a different configuration may cause issues that prevent MONIO from functioning correctly.

 Most of the functions in `monio::Monio` also take a reference to a `std::vector<consts::FieldMetadata>`.
 This is a standard C++ `std::vector` of `consts::FieldMetadata` structs defined in MONIO's `Constants.h` file.
 The struct instances in this vector must correspond to a `atlas::Field` in the `atlas::FieldSet`.
 They are accessed by the value of `FieldMetadata.jediName`.
 If a `atlas::Field` in the `atlas::FieldSet` has no corresponding instance of `consts::FieldMetadata`, they will not be processed.
 If an instance of `consts::FieldMetadata` does not correspond to a `atlas::Field` in the `atlas::FieldSet`, an exeption will be generated and program execution will cease.